Timmoth/ChartATask/README.md

 ### Core (dotnet standard library)

-A library containing the core business logic which ties together all of the modules.
+A platform agnostic library containing the core business logic and interfaces.

-### Interactor (dotnet standard library)

-A defines the a platform agnostic interface 'Core' uses to interact with platform specific interactors.

-### Persistence (dotnet standard library)

-A defines the interface 'Core' uses to interact with platform specific persistence technologies.

-### ChartATaskConsole (dotnet Core Console App)

-A cross platform console version of ChartATask

 ### WindowsInteractor (dotnet Framework library)

-A windows implementation of the interactor interface.
+A windows implementation of the SystemInteractor components

+### WindowsConsole (dotnet Framework library)

+A Windows Console version of ChartATask